subuser-security/subuser/README.md

 {
   "description"                : "Simple universal text editor."
   ,"maintainer"                : "Timothy Hobbs <timothyhobbs (at) seznam dot cz>"
   // Path to executable within the docker image.
   ,"executable"                : "/usr/bin/vim"
   // A list of directories the program should have Read/Write access to.
   // Paths are relative to your home.
 Ex: "Downloads" will access "$HOME/Downloads".
   ,"user-dirs"                 : [ 'Downloads', 'Documents' ]  // Default: []
   // A list of directories the program should have read only access to.
 Absolute paths: Ex: "/usr" ,"system-dirs"               : [ '/sys' ]  // Default: []
   // Allowed the program to display x11 windows.
   ,"x11"                       : true        // Default: false
   // Allow the program access to your sound playing and recording.
-  // Default: false
-  ,"sound-card"                : true
+  ,"sound-card"                : true        // Default: false
   // Allow the program access to Read/Write access to the directory from which it was initialized.
-  // Default: false
-  ,"inherit-working-directory" : true
+  ,"inherit-working-directory" : true        // Default: false
   // Allow the program access to the internet.
-  // Default: false
-  ,"allow-network-access"      : true
+  ,"allow-network-access"      : true        // Default: false
 }
 ````

+**Note**: Listing every permission is not necessary.

 You can find a full specification for the `permissions.json` file format [here](docs/permissions-dot-json-file-format.md).

-**Note**: Listing every permission is not necesary.
+Now create a directory called `docker-image` and add a `Dockerfile` to that directory.
+For information on creating a Dockerfile, please see the [builder documentation for docker](https://docs.docker.com/reference/builder/).

-To set the last-update-time, run the command:
+To mark the program ready for installation, run the command:

 ````
 subuser mark-as-needing-update <program-name>
 ````

-Now create a directory called `docker-image` and add a `Dockerfile` to that directory.
-This docker file shoule describe a container with vim installed in it.

 Updating programs:
 ------------------